How peaceful and how amazing breastfeeding is.

 As your infant wants milk every 2 to 3 hours, you will need to clear the duct every 2 - 3 hours through breastfeeding or pumping.

-To prevent clogged milk duct, you need to do everything that prevents milk from accumulating.
+To prevent and relieve clogged milk duct, you need to do everything that prevents milk from accumulating.

 If you breastfeed, make sure that your little one empties both breasts.
 Some signs that indicate your little one already empty the breast are: